waynevanson/data-entry-obsidian-plugin/README.md

 - Although this plugin exists in the obsidian store, it's still a work in progress.
 - UI will look janky because Obsidian overrides some styles.
 Will start working on this soon.
+- There's a major bug when editing a schema for a note that is already open.
+Close the note and reopen it to remove the error.
+This is next priority.

 ## Preview